 The critical importance of dynamic stall for aerodynamic systems has motivated extensive research to characterise the phenomenon, identify the governing parameters, and determine the associated timescales \cite{Mueller1982,Francis1985,Herring1988, Visbal1989, Mulleners2012, Mulleners2013, He2020, Miotto2023, Lee2004, LeFouest2021}.
 Central to these investigations is the quantification of the stall delay, which is defined as the temporal lag between the moment the static stall angle is exceeded and the actual onset of stall.
 The stall onset delay depends strongly on the kinematic unsteadiness, which is conventionally quantified using the non-dimensional pitch rate ($\adottext$), with $\dot{\alpha}$ being the pitch rate in \SI{}{\radian\per\second}, $c$ the airfoil chord length, and $\Uinf$ the incoming flow velocity.
 The non-dimensional pitch rate represents how fast the airfoil pitches relative to the incoming flow velocity \cite{LeFouest2021}.

 Higher non-dimensional pitch rates postpone stall to higher angles of attack, leading to increased lift overshoot and more pronounced post-stall fluctuations \cite{Helin1985}.
-The dependence of dynamic stall angle on the pitch rate has been incorporated into several dynamic stall models through the effective angle of attack concept \cite{Sheng2007,Sheng2006,Narsipur2019,Williams2017}.
+The dependence of the dynamic stall angle on the pitch rate has been incorporated into several dynamic stall models through the effective angle of attack concept \cite{Sheng2007,Sheng2006,Narsipur2019,Williams2017}.
 During unsteady pitching, the aerodynamic response of the flow lags behind the geometric motion of the airfoil.
-This lag is modelled as a difference between the geometric and effective angles of attack, and it is determined using the airfoil pitch rate and the stall onset time delay \cite{Sheng2006}.
+This lag is modelled as the difference between the geometric and effective angles of attack, and it is determined using the airfoil pitch rate and the stall onset time delay \cite{Sheng2006}.